Points to Improve Studying for COMPASS

 - Brush-Up Your Basics:

-Answering wrongly because you do not remember the correct formulas could be a costly mistake in the COMPASS.
+Answering wrongly because you do not remember the correct formulas could be a costly mistake in the exam.
 It is important to get your basics right before appearing for the exam.
 Do not be overconfident in your abilities, because different colleges demand different cut-off scores, and the better a college is, the higher you will need to score.

 - Practice as much as Possible:

-The more you practice using COMPASS study guides, the more comfortable you will feel in the actual exam.
+The more you practice using study guides, the more comfortable you will feel in the actual exam.
 A disciplined approach in the practice test will also make you confident in your abilities, and make you aware of your weak areas.
 A more focussed approach can then be taken to strengthen these weak areas.
 Practicing for the writing section is also important to be comfortable with the question types.

 - Refer Books From Good Publishers: